 The list is a strategy utilized for speedier recovery of records, Just like a book list helps us in finding the section and page number, a prophet file speeds up access time to the lines.

-Bunched index: It is a kind of list where the intelligent and physical request of the table records are in the same request.
+Bunched index: It is a kind of list where the intelligent and physical requests of the table records are in the same request.

-Non-Clustered Index: It is a kind of file where the consistent and physical request of the table records are NOT in the same request.
-This file ordinarily comprises of particular segments characterized in the record creation, not at all like grouped file which applies to the whole base table.
+Non-Clustered Index: It is a kind of file where the consistent and physical requests of the table records are NOT in the same request.
+This file ordinarily comprises particular segments characterized in the record creation, not at all like a grouped file which applies to the whole base table.

 5- What is the difference between a HAVING CLAUSE and a WHERE CLAUSE?

-One syntax level difference between WHERE and HAVING clause is that former is used before GROUP BY clause, while later is used after GROUP BY clause.
+One syntax level difference between the WHERE and HAVING clauses is that the former is used before the GROUP BY clause, while the latter is used after the GROUP BY clause.

 6- What is Normalization?

 Database standardization is an informal outline and association process connected to information structures in view of tenets that help to build social databases.

 In a social database plan, the procedure of sorting out information to minimize repetition is called standardization.
 Standardization generally includes separating a database into two or more tables and characterizing connections between the tables.

 To begin with Normal Form (1NF)